 We’re turning the waste stream into a resource stream!

 Community Forklift is breaking this destructive cycle by finding new lives for old materials.
 Since 2005, we have:

 - Recovered $12 million of building materials in the DC metro region, keeping tons of materials from going to landfills or being burned in incinerators.

 - Provided materials for 20,000 homeowners, small businesses, non-profits, artisans, and historic restoration projects.

-- Awarded over $55,000 in free supplies to low-income families and community groups.
+- Awarded a total of $300,000 in materials and store credit to low-income families and community groups.

-- Partnered with over 100 community organizations, housing non-profits, schools, gardens, theatres, Eagle Scout projects, faith-based groups, and volunteers that fix up homes for the elderly.
+- Partnered with hundreds of community organizations, housing non-profits, schools, gardens, theatres, Eagle Scout projects, faith-based groups, and volunteers.

 - Helped to draw green businesses to the area, much like an anchor store draws shops to a mall.
 These businesses include appliance repair experts, an antique lighting restoration specialist, a woodworker who mills trees felled by storms, and crafters who upcycled furniture from scraps.

 Community Forklift has created a lot of green jobs and economic activity.